PERFORMANCE INFORMATION 2017

 Travel agencies and hotels can ask for vouchers.

 PROGRAM Program changes every second Wednesday.
-Performances last 90 minutes, without intermission.
+Performances last 90 minutes without intermission.
 Company of 75 dancers, musicians and singers.
 Many regions of Greece presented in each performance, each village or island through its authentic dances, costumes, musical instruments and songs.
-Reproduction is as faithfull to the historic original as possible.
+Reproduction is as faithful to the historic original as possible.

 ACCESS Our garden theatre is situated opposite the Acropolis entrance, on the far side of Philopappou Hill.

-By bus: Take trolley bus 15 to Philopappou stop, or bus line 230 Acropolis-Zografou.
+By bus: Trolley bus 15, Philopappou stop, or bus line 230 Zografou-Acropolis, terminal at Acropolis.

 By car: Drive around Philopappou Hill, starting at the "Dionysos" restaurant opposite the Acropolis; we have a spacious parking lot.

 DESCRIPTION The national Greek Dances Theatre "Dora Stratou" is unique in its kind in the world.
 Since 1953 it is the living museum of Greek dance.
-Dances, songs and music are presented in their original forms that were or are still performed in the respective villages or islands.
-Costumes are authentic museum pieces, handmade in villages a century ago.
-The company wardrobe contains 2,000 costumes from all over Greece, complete with jewelry and accessories.
+Dances, songs and music are presented in their original forms as were or are still performed in the respective villages or islands.
+Costumes are authentic museum pieces, handmade in villages more than a century ago.
+The company wardrobe contains 2,000 such historical costumes from all over Greece, complete with jewelry and accessories.

 Extensive field studies by a team of researchers under the direction of professor Alkis Raftis supports the fidelity of performances to the original.